Good Earth Farm | ![]() |

 gardens.
 They are beautiful and easy to take care of.
 The plants are sturdy and

 do not need staking.
 They will usually bloom starting in mid-summer.
-Cherry Brandy plants
+Cherry

 beautiful cherry-red.
 Johnny's Seeds calls them a tender perennial.
 We also

-have a variety from High Mowing called Rudbeckia (no special name), but the flowers are large (4-6?) and beautiful,
+have a variety from High Mowing Seeds called Rudbeckia (no

-mostly bright yellow with some reddish centers.
+petals and red centers.
 The plants grow 3 feet tall.

 In general, whether Rudbeckia will survive over the winter will